scalatra/scalatra-website/guides/helpers.md

 ```

 Scalatra wraps `IllegalStateException` thrown by `HttpServletRequest#getParts()` inside
-`SizeConstraintExceededException` for the convenience of use.
+`SizeConstraintExceededException` for convenience of use.
 If the container for some
-reason throws other exception than `IllegalStateException` when it detects a too large file upload
+reason throws an exception other than `IllegalStateException` when it detects
-or a too large request in general, or you are getting false positives, you can configure
+a file upload that's too large (or a request body that's too large),
+ or you are getting false positives, you can configure the wrapping by
-the wrapping by overriding `isSizeConstraintException` method.
+overriding the `isSizeConstraintException` method.

 For example, Jetty 8.1.3 incorrectly throws `ServletException` instead of `IllegalStateException`.
-You can configure that to be wrapped inside `SizeConstraintExceededException`s by including the
+You can configure that to be wrapped inside `SizeConstraintExceededException`s
-following snippet to your servlet:
+by including the following snippet in your servlet:

 ```scala
 override def isSizeConstraintException(e: Exception) = e match {